Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Sovereign-Landing-Zone.md

 ### Multiple Inputs for Location

-The inputs for `bootstrap_location` and `starter_locations` and `default_location` must be identical.
+The inputs for `bootstrap_location` and `starter_locations` must be identical, using the first region in starter_locations as the default location.
+Therefore, starter_locations is required and must include at least one region.
 In a future release, we will have defaults and overrides for these values.

 ### Terraform Plan or Apply Fails After Updating tfvars